Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **Using old, outdated guides and software** → Radio is very niche, almost all guides you can find online are heavily outdated giving you bad advice and suggesting deprecated software, leading to confusion and subpar results.
 Please make sure that any sources you use are up to date.

 - **Compass tracking with directional antennas** → Go by signal strength, NOT by elevation and azimuth.
-Use apps to find the time and general direction of the satellite, don't go measuring exact compass readings.
-Find the signal when it is weak, move slow and with purpose to get it and remain to be as strong as possible.
+Use apps to find the general direction of the satellite, don't go measuring exact compass readings.
+Find the signal when it is weak, move slow and with purpose to tracl it and remain to be as strong as possible.

 - **Doppler tracking when it is not needed** → Signals covered here such as APT and HRPT were designed to be thin enough to not need doppler tracking, **DON'T BOTHER DOING IT, IT IS NOT NEEDED.**

 - **Blindly maxxing the gain setting** → Upping the gain only makes the signal louder up to a certain point, after which it starts amplifying the noise floor much more than actual signals.
 This leads to them being drowned out.
 Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its height on the fft).

-- **Turning on automatic gain control (AGC)** → AGC was designed for much wider broadcasts such as DVB-T (Terrestrial TV) than the signals described in this page.
-It *won't* recognize the signals and end up cranking the gain up much higher than needed which ends up drowning the signal out.
+- **Always turning on automatic gain control (AGC)** → AGC was designed for much wider broadcasts such as DVB-T (Terrestrial TV) than the signals described in this page.
+It *won't* recognize the signals and end up cranking the gain up much higher than needed which may end up drowning the target signal out with noise.
+It has its uses (suchas when your SDR is still far from overloading with max manual gain), because it can crank the gain higher than manual sliders, but don't default to it.

-- **Using an LNA with direct sampling** → Direct sampling is just piping the whole target frequency range to the SDR at once, meaning that weaker signals will get drowned out by stronger ones incredibly easily.
-Using an LNA makes strong signals stronger, drowning weak ones out completely.

 - **Not using actual connectors and cables** → While sticking a wire into your SMA port works in theory - an antenna is just anything conductive after all - it is extremely dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working correctly.